 The biometric time and attendance system is simple to install and integrate; most systems are easy to deploy and do not require extensive IT support.

-In terms of software, most biometric time & attendance software is designed to be plug and play, which means you don't need to create a new program or redesign your existing software; instead, they can be easily integrated with your existing HR software or other business systems such as payroll, HRIS, and other business applications.
+In terms of software, most biometric attendance software is designed to be plug and play, which means you don't need to create a new program or redesign your existing software; instead, they can be easily integrated with your existing HR software or other business systems such as payroll, HRIS, and other business applications.

 In terms of hardware, the biometric devices used in attendance systems are mostly compact and simple to install; they offer multiple interfaces such as RS232, USB, Ethernet, WiFi, and more, allowing you to easily connect them to your existing door access controllers.